-The main relay of an automobile is undoubtedly one of the most important and main components of a car.
+The main relay of an automobile is undoubtedly one of the most important and essential components of a car.

-It controls the computers and the whole fuel system of your car.
+It controls the computers and the entire fuel system of your car.

-The moment you turn over your key before even cranking the engine, this relay is what becomes operational, and without it, your car’s computer won’t get power, your car’s fuel system will be not power up and as a result, your car won’t start.
+The moment you turn the key before you even start the engine, this relay will be activated and without this relay your car’s computer will not get power, your car’s fuel system will not be turned on and as a result your car will not start.

 Signs of a Bad Main Relay

-It can be difficult for a common car owner to diagnose such issues but there are still a few basic things owners and drivers can check to rule out common problems.
-The main relay is usually located underneath the dashboard, inside the fuse-box of the car but it also depends on the make and model of the car:
+It can be difficult for an ordinary car owner to diagnose such problems, but there are still a few basic things that owners and drivers can check to rule out common problems.
+The main relay is usually located under the dashboard, in the car’s fuse box, but it also depends on the make and model of the car:

 As mentioned above, the main relay controls the fuel system.
-If the relay is faulty, it will not provide the power with the fuel system needs, and if the car gets no fuel, the car will not start.
-Although there can be countless other factors, much more common, preventing the engine from starting, there can be times when the main relay proves to be the problem.
+If the relay is faulty, it will not provide the power the fuel system needs, and if the vehicle is not receiving fuel, it will not start.
+Although there may be countless other, much more common factors that prevent the engine from starting, there may be times when the main relay proves to be the problem.

-Unfortunately, this isn’t an easy diagnostics and could take time to come to the relay.
-It’s better to consult a mechanic for the job.
+Unfortunately, this is not an easy diagnosis and it can take some time to get to the relay.
+It is better to consult a mechanic for this task.

 2. Check engine light is lit

-Check engine lights can make diagnostics a whole lot easier with an OBD/OBD-II scanner depending on the manufacture year of the car.
-The code thrown by the car’s computer can sometimes accurately pinpoint the cause of the issue and can make the problem known to even owners easier.
-If you have a scanner and know how to use it, you can check for the code.
+A check engine light can greatly facilitate diagnosis with an OBD/OBD-II scanner depending on the year of manufacture of the vehicle.
+The code generated by the car’s computer can sometimes pinpoint the exact cause of the problem and even make it easier for owners to identify the problem.
+If you own a scanner and know how to use it, you can search for the code.

 3. The car dies immediately after starting

-If the car struggles to stay running and dies shortly after starting, the main relay can be blamed as it provides the power to the fuel system and the car’s computer which constantly checks and balances the fuel/air intake and the proportion of mix which ensures smooth running of the engine.
+If the car has difficulty staying running and dies shortly after starting, the main relay can be blamed for this as it supplies power to the car’s fuel system and the computer that constantly checks and balances the air-fuel intake and mixture ratio, which ensure that the engine runs smoothly.

 4. The car sometimes starts, sometimes doesn’t

-If your car does that, it could indicate that the relay sometimes works temporarily and other times fail.
-This will require you to address the issue as soon as possible as it could have to stranded someplace with no mechanics nearby so it’s better to see a mechanic if you notice this symptom.
+If your car does this, it could indicate that the relay sometimes works temporarily and fails at other times.
+This requires that you take care of the problem as soon as possible, as you might be stranded somewhere without a mechanic nearby, so it is better to see a mechanic if you notice this symptom.

 5. The car fails to start when the interior has gotten hot

-If you notice this, this is caused by the heat dislocating the solder joints on the relay and ruining the circuit path.
-This is a recurring problem which will need to be addressed immediately as it can further damage the main relay if not checked in time.
+If you notice this, it is caused by the heat which moves the solder joints on the relay and ruins the circuit path.
+This is a recurring problem that must be solved immediately, as it can further damage the main relay if it is not checked in time.

-There are a few things you can do to surface diagnose the main relay which doesn’t require technical knowledge.
-Doing so will help you determine whether your car’s main relay is going bad or completely dead.
+There are a few things you can do to perform a surface diagnosis of the main relay that does not require any technical knowledge.
+This way you can determine if the main relay of your car is defective or has failed completely.

 What is the Main Relay?

-A car needs a mixture of air and fuel to run but to control the proportions of the mixture, complex electrical switches, and a dedicated computer is required to constantly check all these things to ensure smooth operation of the engine and a smooth drive but often times, underlying electrical issues cause problems instead of relays and switches which doesn’t let the car to start up
+A car needs an air-fuel mixture to drive, but to control the proportions of the mixture complex electrical switches are required, and a special computer must constantly check all these things to ensure smooth engine operation and a smooth ride, but often underlying electrical problems cause problems that won’t allow the car to start.

-Similarly, if a car refuses to start, it is unlikely for the main relay to go bad but it’s not impossible.
-To pinpoint the exact problem, professional help is required as complex electrical systems can only be checked by certified mechanics with electrical knowledge and experience because a slight mistake could render any of the main electrical parts of a car useless so extra precaution is absolutely necessary.
+Likewise, it is unlikely that the main relay has become defective if a car refuses to start, but it is not impossible.
+To narrow down the exact problem, professional help is needed, as complex electrical systems can only be checked by certified mechanics with electrical knowledge and experience.
+A small mistake could render one of the most important electrical parts of a car unusable, so additional precautions are absolutely necessary.

 Testing & Solutions

-Diagnosing a bad main relay can be difficult since a lot of factors need to be taken into account when the problem of the car not starting arises.
-From fuel to air to the fuel pump and spark plugs, any of these things can disrupt the normal working of a car.
-If you are familiar with basic car knowledge, you can self-diagnose your car to a point until you find the issue.
+Diagnosing a faulty main relay can be difficult because many factors must be taken into account when the problem of the car not starting occurs.
+From fuel and air to the fuel pump and spark plugs, any one of these things can interfere with the normal operation of a car.
+If you are familiar with basic car knowledge, you can self-diagnose your car to a certain point until you find the problem.

 Checking for the initial clicks upon starting the car

-As you turn the key over in 3 steps, the main relay clicks 3 times on different key positions.
-To check if the relay is working on all stages of the key, place your hand on the relay and turn the key over one step.
+If you turn the key in 3 steps, the main relay clicks 3 times on different key positions.
+To check if the relay works on all levels of the key, place your hand on the relay and turn the key one level.
 You should hear a click.
-This will only unlock the ignition.
+This only unlocks the ignition.

-Turning the key further should turn on the electrical systems.
+Turning the key again should turn on the electrical systems.
 The relay should give another click at this stage.
-Finally, the last stage starts the car at which too, the relay should give a click.
-If at any point the relay fails to click, there could be a problem there.
+Finally, the last stage starts the car, and the relay should also give a click.
+If the relay does not click at any point, there could be a problem.

 Tap the relay

-Sometimes tapping the relay makes it work temporarily.
-If tapping the main relay does have the car startup, the main relay is going bad which needs to be repaired or replaced.
-Replacing the relay isn’t much difficult but repairing it will require electrical expertise.
+Sometimes tapping the relay causes it to function temporarily.
+If tapping the main relay causes the vehicle to start, the main relay is defective and must be repaired or replaced.
+Replacing the relay is not very difficult, but the repair requires electrical expertise.

-If you are unable to get your get running after checking all the basic things to check, it is likely that the main relay is bad or there’s an electrical problem which might have fried the main relay.
+If you are not able to get your car going after checking all the basic things, the main relay is probably defective or there is an electrical problem that could have fried the main relay.

 Main Relay Replacement Cost

-The average cost to replace the main relay can go above $200 depending on the vehicle model and make.
-To save the cost, you can perform the replacement procedure at home as well.
+The average cost of replacing the main relay can be over $200 depending on the car model and brand.
+To save the cost, you can also do the replacement at home.